Plants vs. Zombies (video game)

-Plants vs. Zombies is a 2009 tower defense video game developed by and published by PopCap Games.
-First released for Windows and Mac OS X, the game has since been ported to consoles, handhelds, and mobile devices.
+Plants vs. Zombies is a 2009 tower defense video game developed and published by PopCap Games.
+First released for Windows and macOS, the game has since been ported to consoles, handhelds, and mobile devices.
 The player takes the role of a homeowner amid a zombie apocalypse.
-As a horde of zombies approaches along several parallel lanes, the player must defend their home by placing plants, which fire projectiles at the zombies, or otherwise detrimentally affect them, or aid the player.
-The player collects a resource called sun to place plants.
+As a horde of zombies approaches along several parallel lanes, the player must defend their home by placing plants or fungi, which fire projectiles at the zombies, or otherwise detrimentally affect them, or aid the player.
+The player collects a resource called "sun" to place plants.
 If a zombie reaches the house on any lane, the player loses the level.

 Plants vs. Zombies was designed by George Fan, who conceptualized it as a more defense-oriented sequel to his fish simulator game Insaniquarium (2001), then developed it into a tower defense game featuring plants fighting against zombies.
 The game took inspiration from the games Magic: The Gathering and Warcraft III, along with the movie Swiss Family Robinson.
 Its development spanned three and a half years.
 Rich Werner was the main artist, Tod Semple served as programmer, and Laura Shigihara composed the game's music.
 In order to appeal to both casual and hardcore gamers, the tutorial was designed to be simple and spread throughout the game.

-Plants vs. Zombies was positively received by critics, nominated for multiple awards, including "Download Game of the Year" and "Strategy Game of the Year" as part of the Golden Joystick Awards 2010, and has since been considered one of the greatest video games of all time.
+Plants vs. Zombies was critically acclaimed, nominated for multiple awards, including "Download Game of the Year" and "Strategy Game of the Year" as part of the Golden Joystick Awards 2010, and has since been considered one of the greatest video games of all time.
 Reviewers praised the game's humorous art style, simplistic but engaging gameplay, and soundtrack.
 Upon release, it was the fastest-selling video game developed by PopCap Games and quickly became their best-selling game, surpassing Bejeweled and Peggle.
 In 2011, PopCap was bought by Electronic Arts (EA).
 The company laid off Fan and 49 other employees, marking a change of focus to mobile and social gaming.
 After the buyout, Plants vs. Zombies was followed by a multimedia franchise including two sequels, three third-person shooters, two comic book series, and several spin-off games, most of which have received positive reviews.
 A remaster, titled Plants vs. Zombies: Replanted, was released in October 2025.